Lungren2/tw-pdf/packages/tailwind/README.md

 tw-pdf is a fork of the excellent react-pdf library that adds native Tailwind CSS support.
 It allows you to use Tailwind classes directly in your react-pdf components through a `className` prop, just like you would in a regular React application.

-This package works by processing Tailwind classes through the Tailwind JIT compiler (which is the default in Tailwind v4) and converting them to react-pdf compatible styles.
+This package works by processing Tailwind classes through the Tailwind Just-In-Time (JIT) compiler (which is the default in Tailwind v4) and converting them to react-pdf compatible styles.
+The JIT compiler analyzes your Tailwind class strings at runtime, generates the corresponding CSS, and then transforms it into react-pdf compatible style objects.

 The package provides two main ways to use Tailwind CSS with react-pdf: